prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/README.md

-# NYC Rush Hour Bike Demand Analysis with PostGIS
+# 🌿 NYC Rush Hour Bike Demand Analysis using PostGIS

-This project is about the analysis of spatio-temporal patterns in New York City bike trip data using QGIS, and PostgreSQL.
-The study focuses on leveraging the QGIS DB Manager plugin to run PostGIS queries and visualize the results directly within QGIS.
+This project analyzes rush hour bike demand patterns in New York City using **PostgreSQL + PostGIS**, **QGIS**, and **Python**.
+Inspired by a LinkedIn Learning course on spatial data science with PostgreSQL, the goal was to practice and demonstrate advanced spatio-temporal data analysis and geospatial visualization using real-world-like synthetic datasets.

+---

 **Project Overview:**